Le Chat

 - Open the Connectors directory and choose the Custom MCP Connector tab.

-https://mcp.truealter.comas the URL. - Sign in through your browser.
+Alter, tilde-free, and enterhttps://mcp.truealter.comas the URL.
+The wordmark is ~alter, but the name you type must be plainAlter(letters, numbers, hyphens or underscores only): the client turns the name into the tool prefix, and a tilde is not a legal character there, so the tools would show but never run. - Sign in through your browser.
 Sign-in runs over standards-based OAuth, so Le Chat handles the consent flow and there is nothing to paste.

 - Choose your ~handle.
 That choice creates your account on the protocol.